 The representative for North America (Mr. Benítez Díaz) supported the recommendations in the document, in particular in paragraph 11 t).
-They recalled that Parties should prepare non-detriment findings trade in ranched specimens.
+They recalled that Parties should prepare non-detriment for specimens sourced from ranching operations.
 They would welcome additional information from Cuba on harvest of glass eels.

-Japan also supported the recommendations in the document but noted that paragraphs 13 and 14 needed further refinement, to which the representative for Europe (Mr. Benyr) agreed.
+Japan generally supported the recommendations in paragraphs 16 a), b) and c) of the document but noted that paragraph 14 needed further refinement, to which the representative for Europe (Mr. Benyr) agreed.

 Germany, echoed by France, considered that source code 'R' could not be used for Anguilla anguilla from aquaculture production systems and recalled the advice of the International Council for the Exploration of the Sea that there should be zero catches for Anguilla anguilla in all habitats in 2024.
 The United Kingdom of Great Britain and Northern Ireland opined that the use of source code 'R' can be appropriate but should be assessed on a case-by-case basis.
 The United Kingdom noted for the record that paragraph 11 u iii) should read: "The theoretical usefulness of source code R for trade in eels is diminished by the practical challenge of distinguishing adult specimens harvested from the wild or on-grown, thus providing an opportunity for laundering.
-However, distinguishing the source of refined products specimens is not a challenge that is specific to eels."
+However, distinguishing the source of specimens is not a challenge that is specific to eels."